-It is important to remember patents protect inventions, not products.
+It is important to remember IP protects inventions, not products.
 Companies may be doing business in the US but the patents may cover an invention all over the world.
-Patents protect technological features beyond the product itself.
-For example, an owner who has a patent for a heating system begins to apply and sell toasters in the US.
+IP protects technological features beyond the product itself.
+For example, an owner who has IP or a heating system begins to apply and sell toasters in the US.
 Then begins to integrate the patented heating system to ovens, then into cars, and continue developing new businesses because they own the technology through the patents.

 Typically to understand this information you would need to read hundreds of patent documents, or hire an industry expert to break down the information.
 This is not a problem for enterprise-sized accounts that have the resources to afford these huge inefficiencies.
 While the “strategy” is often file first and ask later, most companies do not have the methods to design an efficient strategy to maximize value.
 Due to this, portfolios become large over time and are filled with patents that end up producing no value.
 This task of keeping up with patent trends and large portfolios can seem nearly impossible for some SMEs or Universities who do not have access to additional recourses and whose focus is to create or innovate through their technology.

 One way to help in evaluating assets and in fully understanding the story patents tell is by leveraging Artificial intelligence and machine learning.
 Our platform combines our battle-tested Artificial Intelligence, years of transactional data, and algorithms to create a clear story of patent data.
 IPwe offers the information and tools to help our clients identify, research, evaluate and transact their patents.

 Author: Franklin Bruscianelli, Director of Sales Operations